allen-ecu/news_app_v2/Readme.txt

 What to Fix:
 Not sure how to get POST data sent from the browser side in the server side.
-However, c/s can talk and the server side can tell the length of content.
+However, c/s can talk and the server side can tell the length of the content.

 Following Steps:
 Upload photo to server.